h4nk-et0/utility_belt/games/bingo/README.md

 Description :
 =============

-	It stores a data file (.bingo_data) in the ~/.utility_belt/bingo/ folder for the initial randomization of the cells in the game
+	It stores a data file (bingo_data) in the ~/.config/utility_belt/bingo/ folder for the initial randomization of the cells in the game

 Files used :
 ============

-	random_data	- ~/.utility_belt/bingo/.bingo_data
+	random_data	- ~/.config/utility_belt/bingo/bingo_data